codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 the battletank server and provides a very crude terminal based graphic battlefield and handles input from the player:

- - upon conenction,it  syncs with the server on the game state, receiving an index that uniquely identifies the player tank in the game state
+ - upon connection,it  syncs with the server on the game state, receiving an index that uniquely identifies the player tank in the game state
  - the server continually broadcasts the game state to keep the clients in sync